 In some cases, a person with UC may find that making simple lifestyle changes provides some symptom relief.
 The following changes may be beneficial:

-- group therapy or support groups to help with the emotional effects of UC
+- participating in group therapy or joining support groups to help with the emotional effects of UC

-- exercise, which can support weight management and increase energy levels
+- doing regular exercise, which can support weight management and increase energy levels

 - drinking plenty of water to prevent dehydration, particularly during a bout of diarrhea

-- drinking electrolyte drinks, which can help a person maintain an electrolyte balance when diarrhea could lead to dehydration
+- drinking electrolyte beverages, which can help a person maintain an electrolyte balance should diarrhea lead to dehydration

 - taking calcium and vitamin D supplements to avoid calcium deficiency and bone loss, as many people with UC do not absorb enough of these nutrients